cockroachdb/docs/v2.0/partitioning.md

 {{site.data.alerts.callout_info}}Range partitions cannot be subpartitioned.{{site.data.alerts.end}}

-Going back to RoachMart's scenario, suppose we want to do all of the following:
+Going back to RoachLearn's scenario, suppose we want to do all of the following:

 - Keep the users' data close to their location
 - Store the recent users' data on faster storage devices